02.06 – Transforming False Beliefs – Part 1

 You may say that you can no longer trust your instincts… and you are correct.
 That is because you can no longer feel them.
 If you can’t properly feel them, then you definitely won’t trust them.
 An instinctive urge may pop up from time to time, but your conscious intellect overrides it almost immediately.
 When conscious intellect kicks in, you begin questioning or doubting what your instincts are telling you.
 And even if you do get an instinctual urge and you initially agree to go with it, you intellectual programming (aka beliefs) will resist, argue, and debate you about your decision.

 For example, you get the instinctual urge to drink water because you are thirsty.
 The mind kicks in and asks endless questions, “What kind of water?
 Is it pure enough?
 Does it have minerals in it?
 How much should I drink?
-Drink now, or later?”
+Drink now, or later?
+With food, before food, or after food?”
 The left-brain intellect always needs to over-analyze everything to a ridiculous degree.
 It gets annoying.
-You just have to say to yourself, “Stop!”
+Sometimes you just have to say to yourself, “Stop!”
 And simply drink some water.

 Like billions of other people, you have defaulted to relying on the mental constructs, theories, and beliefs, created by other people, for your answers and guidance.
 You do this instead of relying on yourself.
 At least 90% of the so-called knowledge and beliefs you have taken on throughout your life are from other people.
 You did not create your knowledge and beliefs by yourself.
 They have been programmed into you by others – parents, teachers, friends, employers, preachers, doctors, textbooks, scriptures, media of all kinds, and so on.
 Someone else told you their beliefs, along with their built-in opinions and assumptions, and you swallowed them whole, with little if any consideration or examination.